rlaphoenix/nton/README.md

 - The Drive Letter must only be the letter, e.g., `D`, not `D:/` or `D:\` or `D:`.
 - The `Title ID` argument is entirely optional and a random Title ID will be generated if one is not specified.

-For example, to make a forwarder folr the Homebrew Menu that's on your Switch's microSD at `D:\hbmenu.nro`,
+For example, to make a forwarder for the Homebrew Menu that's on your Switch's microSD at `D:\hbmenu.nro`,

 `build "Homebrew Menu" "switchbrew" "D" "/hbmenu.nro"`

 ## To-do

-- [ ] Combine the Drive letter and Path arguments, and manually split them when they need to be seperate instead.
+- [ ] Combine the Drive letter and Path arguments and manually split them when they need to be separate instead.
 - [ ] Automate name and publisher by extracting from the extracted `control.nacp`.
-- [ ] Force disable savedata allocation.
+- [ ] Force disable save data allocation.
 Fixed in [v3.3.5 of Nro2NSP](https://github.com/Root-MtX/Nro2Nsp/releases/tag/3.3.5).
 - [ ] Force enabling recording by editing the NROs extracted `control.nacp` at offset 0x3035 from 0 to 2 (forced).
     Forced is a lot better than 1 (manual) as it allows the video to be saved.
 A way to enable screenshots should be done as well.
     [SAK](https://github.com/dezem/SAK) has a way to do this.
 - [ ] Add support for direct RetroArch Game Forwarding.
-- [ ] Rewrite as a Python script to heavily improve the user-experience and code.
+- [ ] Rewrite as a Python script to heavily improve the user experience and code.
-- [ ] Maybe a new GUI one day letting you override the icons and such?
+- [ ] Maybe a new GUI one day, and let you override the icons and such?

 ## Issues

 The following are known issues with the original [forwarder ROM][ROM] and are currently out-of-scope of this project.

 - Pressing + or using such actions to exit NROs fail.
-On my end it reopens the NRO but [some have crashes instead][crashes].
+On my end, it reopens the NRO but [some have crashes instead][crashes].

   [crashes]: <https://gbatemp.net/threads/nsp-forwarder-tool-for-12.587936/post-9465159>